Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 You don't want a single person to be the only one capable of solving issues that break things.
 So instead:
 - Create a doc around most common issues and how to fix them
 - Train someone in the team to solve these issues
+- MAke sure communication channels have been set up to inform the right people if things go wrong
 - Intermediate solution could be to not develop anything new prior to responsible person going on leave

 ## Git process